 Tools and options for hybrid cloud connectivity

-There are several fundamental considerations for hybrid clouds.
-Top among these are to establish the connection, select a common platform and manage the connected hybrid cloud environment.
+Among the fundamental considerations for hybrid clouds are establishing the connection, selecting a common platform and managing the connected hybrid cloud environment:

-Connections.
-It's a simple matter to connect a private network to the internet and then use public cloud services to create a hybrid cloud.
-However, the potential challenges of public internet connectivity have spawned the availability of dedicated connections.
+- Connections.
+It's a simple matter to connect a private network to the internet and use public cloud services to create a hybrid cloud.
+But the potential challenges of public internet connectivity have spawned the availability of dedicated connections.
 Most major telecom service providers can implement dedicated WAN connections.
-Alternatively, public cloud providers offer dedicated connection services such as Google Cloud Interconnect, AWS Direct Connect, Azure ExpressRoute and IBM Cloud Direct Link.
+Alternatively, public cloud providers offer dedicated connection services, such as Google Cloud Dedicated Interconnect, AWS Direct Connect, Azure ExpressRoute, Oracle Cloud Infrastructure FastConnect and IBM Cloud Direct Link.

-An organization must evaluate and select the connectivity, platforms and tools that are best suited to the needs of the business and its long-term hybrid cloud strategy.
+Organizations must evaluate and select the connectivity, platforms and tools that are best suited to the needs of their business and long-term hybrid cloud strategy.